Community Resources

 - Apartment Finder: This non-profit website helps connect low-income households with affordable apartment communities in Washington.

-- ARCH (A Regional Coalition for Housing): Serving East King County.
+- ARCH (A Regional Coalition for Housing): Serving East King County for affordable housing options

 - Attain Housing: Housing support programs and case management for folks in East King County.